 These toxic traits are pervasive across various aspects of society, showing up in our institutions, workplaces, and on social media.
 Common behaviors include backstabbing and rumor-spreading, which erode trust and create a hostile environment.
 Excessive competition fosters rivalry over collaboration, while micromanagement leads to a lack of autonomy as leaders or authority figures tightly control every detail.
 Disrespectful behavior such as discrimination, belittling, and devaluing others’ ideas or identities becomes normalized, further damaging relationships.
 Overwork and burnout are often celebrated, with favoritism and nepotism breeding resentment and inequality.
 In fear-based leadership environments, concerns and struggles are dismissed or minimized, silencing genuine emotional expression and producing a culture of suppression.

 Ultimately, toxic masculine and feminine traits, along with the broader cultural and societal norms that reinforce them, are deeply ingrained and can permeate every aspect of our lives.
 Breaking free from these personal, professional, and social problems requires both individual awareness and collective action.
 It starts with each individual’s capacity for personal growth so they can recognise toxic behaviours and then learn to abstain from them.
-If you would like to understand how you can unravel some of these learnt behaviours make an appointment here.
+There are many ways to create lasting love.